Sparse reconstruction in spin systems I: iid spins: Other approaches to measuring ``clue''

-We mention that $\mathsf{Ent}(Z)$ and $\Var(Z)$ together with the respective concepts of clue can be examined in the general framework of $\Phi$-entropies (see for example \cite{BLM}, Chapter 14 and 15).
-The main idea is that for any convex function $ \R_{\geq 0} \lora \R $ one can assign a respective $\Phi$-entropy for every integrable random variable $X$, by
+Note the similarity of $\clue^{KL}$ as expressed in terms of $\mathsf{Ent}$ and the original, $L^2$ version of $\clue$ expressed in terms of variance.
+Indeed, $\mathsf{Ent}(f)$ and $\Var(f)$ together with the respective concepts of clue can be examined in the general framework of $\Phi$-entropies (see, for example, \cite[Chapters 14 and 15]{BLM}).
+The main idea is that for any convex function $\Phi: \R \lora \R $ one can assign a respective $\Phi$-entropy for every integrable random variable $X$, by